juntao/arenztopia/content/news/Issue 34.md

 ## Story
 By Owen Miyazoi

-Coco the baby horse, and mascot of Arenztopia, recently recovered from the cold it she had.
-Coco has been very active and went to a ceromony yesterday.
-People are happy to see Coco back in action and brought her lots of apples.
-Coco had to be seperated from her mom so the mom would not get sick, and the reunion was on tv yesterday.
-Coco and her mom are happy to be with eachother again.
+Coco, a baby horse living at the Zoo National in Arenztopia City, recently recovered from her cold, which she had caught in February.
+Coco was separated from her mother to prevent transmission, and Coco was reunited with her mother on Tuesday, the same day that she recovered.
+The Zoo National says that Coco and her mother are very happy together, and that Coco has been very active and has been reciveing many treats.

 ## Book Recommendation
 By Sam-Louis Alrocaet